programar-stm32-con-ide-de-arduino-y-st-link-v2

 The ST-Link v2 is a programmer/debugger built by ST Microelectronics that allows programming and debugging STM8 and STM32 processors.
 The ST-Link v2 implements SWIM (Single Wire Interface Module) and JTAG/SWD (Serial Wire Debugging) to communicate with the processors on the development board.

 The original ST-Link v2 is a bit expensive, with a cost of 20-25€.
-An alternative is to use a development board like the ST Discovery or the ST Nucleus, which incorporate an ST-Link v2 on the board itself, with a similar or even lower cost.
+An alternative is to use a development board like the ST Discovery or the ST Nucleus, which incorporate an ST-Link v2 on the board itself, at a similar or even lower cost.

 The process of programming the STM32 with the ST-Link v2 is very simple, even more so than using a USB-TTL.